RadsammyT/SaladBind-Archive/README.md

 # ARCHIVE NOTES
 THIS REPO IS FOR ARCHIVE PURPOSES ONLY.
-SKELLY SET HIS REPO TO PRIVATE/READ-ONLY/WHATEVER AND THIS BROKE ALL EXISTING COPYS OF SKELLYS SALADBIND DISTRO BECAUSE OF IT (For specifics, the lack of changelog was the primary cause )
+SKELLY SET HIS REPO TO PRIVATE/READ-ONLY/WHATEVER AND THIS BROKE ALL EXISTING COPYS OF SKELLYS SALADBIND DISTRO BECAUSE OF IT (For specifics, the lack of changelog was the primary cause along with releases)

+**NO CHANGES TO THE STANDARD README BELOW ARE MADE**

 # SaladBind [![Discord](https://img.shields.io/discord/868937321402204220?color=5865f2&label=chat&logo=discord&logoColor=7289da)](https://discord.gg/litdevs)